-The brand-new "Paradise in the Smokies" is a posh-perfect escape for your family.
-Enter to win a two-night stay!
+See the pics!
+"Paradise in the Smokies" is a posh-perfect escape for your family.

 Gatlinburg is a long-time top family destination, and now there’s a new reason to schedule a vacay there — the brand-new Margaritaville Resort.
 Located at 539 Parkway, the resort brings an impressive new level of comfort and upscale style to this part of the Smokies.
 The pristine, luxurious resort provides a perfect escape for your family.

 Margaritaville Resort whisks your family into a beach-like, tropical atmosphere with its airy, spacious indoor and outdoor lounge areas and relaxing decor.
 An indoor pool is open year round — perfect for a fall destination — and there’s a large outdoor hot tub that’s open year round, too.
 Looking ahead to next summer, a sparkling outdoor lagoon-like pool with a twisting slide provides hours of relaxation.
 Also outside, there’s a tropical-themed zero-entry pool for little ones, boasting fountains, sprayers and coconut-shaped buckets that dump water.

 Gatlinburg’s Little River hugs the backside of the resort.
 Kick back in a hammock while being lulled by the sound of the water slipping over nearby rocks.
 Or, challenge your kids to a competitive game of corn hole.

 The resort offers several types of comfy room options, all sporting 50” smart TVs, free WiFi, refrigerators and microwaves.
 Most rooms feature exhilarating rain showers and private balconies.
 Be sure to check out the family suites with separate rooms for parents and kids.